-Smetana’s epic Má vlast (My Country) – six symphonic poems celebrating the history, mythology and glorious countryside of Bohemia – traditionally opens the Festival and is always a memorable and moving occasion; this year Daniel Barenboim and the Vienna Philharmonic bring their expertise to this majestic work.
+Smetana’s epic Má vlast (My Country) – six symphonic poems celebrating the history, mythology and glorious countryside of Bohemia – traditionally opens the Festival and is always a memorable and moving occasion; this year Jakub Hrůša, now one of the leading Czech conductors, and the Bamberg Symphony Orchestra bring their expertise to this majestic work.

 Given that the festival is also a celebration of Czech nationhood, this tour is not only about attending concerts.
 You also have the opportunity to join guided walks and excursions through the beautiful city of Prague.
 There are daily talks and discussions with distinguished Czech musicologist, writer and broadcaster, Jan Smaczny.
 However, afternoons are left free for independent exploration – or for preserving your energies for the evening performances.

 Morning walk through the Old Town, a dense maze of streets and squares with buildings of all ages and an exceptionally lovely main square.
 A visit to the Obecní dům (‘Municipal House’) to see the glorious suite of assembly rooms created 1904–12.
-Evening concert at the Obecní dům: Vienna Philharmonic Orchestra, Daniel Barenboim (conductor): Smetana, Má vlast.
+Evening concert at the Obecní dům: Bamberg Symphony Orchestra, Jakub Hrůša (conductor): Smetana, Má vlast.

 Walk across the 14th-century Charles Bridge, the greatest such structure in Europe, wonderfully adorned with sculptures.
 In the Lesser Town visit St Nicholas, one of the finest Baroque churches in Central Europe and the Czech Museum of Music, which houses an interesting collection of musical instruments.
-Evening concert at the Rudolfinum: Prague Philharmonia, Emmanuel Villaume (conductor), Diana Damrau (soprano): works by Meyerbeer, Thomas, Massent, Wagner, Ponchielli, Bellini.
+Evening concert at the Rudolfinum: Boston Symphony Chamber Players, Garrick Ohlsson (piano): works by Haydn, Barber, Brahms.

-Tickets (top category) to 3 concerts and 2 operas are included, costing c. £350.
-Tickets are confirmed in January 2017.
+Tickets (top category) to 4 concerts and 1 opera are included, costing c. £450.
+Tickets are confirmed in January 2019.

 There is quite a lot of walking, much of it on roughly paved streets, some on inclines.
 The tour would not be suitable for anyone with difficulties with everyday walking and stair-climbing.